BergQuester/v8tr.github.io/_posts/2018-07-20-benchmark-atomic-properties.md

 `DispatchQueue` and `OperationQueue` have considerable variance of setter vs. getter performance, locks are approximately equal.

-### Summing up
+### Summary

-I believe that `DispatchQueue` is your best choice for an atomic property.
+`DispatchQueue` is your best choice for an atomic property.

-Under 10_000 calculations it performs almost identical to locks, while providing higher-level and thus less error-prone API.
+Under 10000 calculations it performs almost identical to locks, while providing higher-level and thus less error-prone API.

 Besides the example in test project, where we use serial `DispatchQueue` with synchronous setter and getter, it can be configured in several ways that might be faster in some cases:
 - Serial queue with async setter and sync getter;